Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 Anyone with information about this last name please edit.

 A crossbowman or archer who protected castles and fortresses.

 CARRAWAY English (British)

-The name Carraway belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
-It is a product of their having lived on a road near a field or piece of land that was triangular in shape... [more]
+The name Carraway belongs to the early history of Britain, and its origins lie with the Anglo-Saxons.
+It is a product of one having lived on a road near a field or piece of land that was triangular in shape... [more

 CARRINGTON English, Scottish